CAESAR SALAD

 Serves 6

 Years ago, maîtres d’hôtel and headwaiters had to know how to make Caesar salad tableside, with command and flourish.
-Caesar salad was a set piece for every Italian restaurant of a certain age and de rigueur for those of certain repute.
-Since 1924, when Caesar Cardini invented the recipe in Tijuana, his method of preparation and ingredients have been improvised on and added to, and though some of the ideas have been good, many are difficult to embrace.
-Folks who just didn’t have the skills or knowledge enough to make a good one have made inferior Caesar salads.
-Even in recent times, I continue to see my share of not-so-great Caesars, despite their having been made in professional kitchens by cooks with the highest of intentions but not always the ability to execute them well.
-You more often than not, a Caesar salad will be offered as a lunch entrée with an option for adding grilled chicken breast, salmon, or beef filet, for another few dollars; I recently shared a disappointing and frivolous Lobster Caesar for $40.
+Caesar salad was a set piece for every Italian-style restaurant of a certain age and de rigueur for those of certain repute.
+Caesar Cardini, who invented the recipe, in 1924 in Tijuana, his method of preparation and ingredients have been improvised on, and though some of the ideas have been good, many are difficult to embrace.
+Cooks who have good intentions but not always the ability to execute them well, can make not-so-great Caesar salads with weird, incongruous ingredients.
+Often, they are offered as a lunch entrée with the option of adding grilled chicken breast, salmon, or beef filet, for a few dollars extra; I recently shared a dilettantish, frivolous Lobster Caesar for $40, to great disappointment.

-Caesar Salad is one of three salads, along with Green Goddess and wedge salad, that are overdressed.
-The cook must be sure the dressing gets worked into the lettuce leaves so that nearly each crevice gets dressing in it, then drizzle more on top; it’s shocking, but otherwise, the salad will seem thin and diffident.
-Cardini conceived the salad with uncut romaine leaves so the diner would pick them up and nibble them whole, dressing cupped inside each leaf.
+Caesar Salad is one of three salads, along with Green Goddess and Wedge Salad, that are served overdressed.
+The cook must be sure the dressing gets worked into the lettuce leaves so that nearly each crevice gets dressing in it, then drizzle more on top; without that touch, the salad will seem incomplete.
+Cardini styled the salad with uncut romaine leaves so the diner would pick them up and nibble them whole, dressing cupped inside each leaf.
+It was a brilliant idea.

 2 cups day old country 1-inch bread cubes for croutons